stroggprog/mpd_snap_alarm/README.md

 ## Additional Info
 I wrote the scripts for my benefit, but have made them as generic as possible.
 Invoking a playlist called "Alarm" has the benefit that you can change the contents of the playlist without having to change the scripts.

-The `alarm_set.php` script is called separately from `alarm.php` to guarantee (as much as that is possible) that it has turned off all the other speakers before the alarm plays.
+The `alarm_set.php` script is called separately from `alarm.sh` to guarantee (as much as that is possible) that it has turned off all the other speakers before the alarm plays.

 This setup allows occupants of your dwelling to listen to music through the night, and nobody has to worry about making sure they turn speakers off before they go to sleep.